resilient-http/resilient.js/README.md

 Useful to define use proxy for custom frameworks or libraries in your existent project when you need to deal with some complex HTTP pre/post hooks logic and exploit custom HTTP client features

-If defined, all the outgoing requests through Resilient client will be proxied to it
+If defined, all the outgoing requests through Resilient client will be proxied to it.

 Arguments passed to the client function:
 - **options** `object` - Resilient HTTP [service options](#service)
 - **callback** `function` - Request status handler.
 Expected arguments are: `error`, `response`

+Note: `error` and `response` objects must be compatible with the [current interface](#request-callback-arguments)

 ### resilient#restoreHttpClient()